percona/k8spsmdb-docs/docs/gke.md

-# Install Percona Server for MongoDB on Google Kubernetes Engine (GKE)
+## Prerequisites to install Percona Server for MongoDB on Google Kubernetes Engine (GKE)

-This quickstart shows you how to configure a Percona Operator for MongoDB with the Google Kubernetes Engine.
-The document assumes some experience with Google Kubernetes Engine (GKE).
-For more information on the GKE, see the [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).

-## Prerequisites

 All commands from this quickstart can be run either in the **Google Cloud shell** or in **your local shell**.